cent1341/cloudpresentationapp/README.txt

- this is the introductory file made especially for gihub. lets commit it.
+ this is the introductory file made especially for gihub. lets commit it.after the first commit , lets make a change and alter it and check how it works